Historical Performance PracticeThe study

 Baroque violin and baroque viola

-Antoinette Lohmann (main subject teacher)
+Antoinette Lohmann (core teacher)

 Basso continuo